rushighate30/Async_fifo_design_and_verification/README.md

 <h2 id="systemverilog">System Verilog Enviroment Verification</h2>

 <p style="text-align: justify;">
   The SystemVerilog verification environment is designed to verify the functional correctness of the FIFO design.
 It ensures that the data is written, stored, and read correctly, with proper control signal behavior for full and empty conditions.
 The entire environment is developed in SystemVerilog and simulated using <strong>ModelSim</strong>.
-The verification result is represented in waveform format for analysis.
+The verification result is presented as a waveform for analysis.
 </p>

 <h3 id="testbench">sv_file/testbench.sv</h3>